scho/netzke-draper/README.md

 netzke-draper is a simple extension for all [netzke](http://netzke.org/) components, that use the [data accessor](https://github.com/nomadcoder/netzke-basepack/blob/master/lib/netzke/basepack/data_accessor.rb) module (e.g. GridPanel).
 It automatically decorates your record(s) with a given decorator or one that matches the default naming convention.

+## Note

+This project is still WIP, and therefore should not be used in production!

 ## Installation

 In Rails 3 add this to your gem file and run the ```bundle``` command.